PrestaShop/prestashop.github.io/news/_posts/2017-11-29-make-back-office-modules-great-again.md

 But that is not all, the main reason is to allow the PrestaShop developers to use the Symfony ecosystem to make better, more powerful and maintainable modules while being able to evolve with the last features of PHP.

 ### Current situation of Back Office modules (pre 1.7.3)

 In the modern pages (migrated to Symfony 2) of the back office, PrestaShop developers can go on using hooks as usual.
 But the difference is that they are not allowed to override templates, forms or data returned by the controllers.

-In Product page, a specific hook called `hookDisplayAdminProductsExtra` can display all modules into a specific tab and we have added some hooks at bottom, middle and top positions of each tab.
-However, it's not easy to hook at a specific position into the forms to add or re-order fields, buttons or blocks of information.
+In the Product pages, the hook called `hookDisplayAdminProductsExtra` can display all modules into a specific tab.
+We have added some hooks at bottom, middle and top positions of each tab.
+However, it is not easy to hook at a specific position into the forms to add or re-order fields, buttons or blocks of information.

 Reviewing the actual hooks made us realize that they are not located at the right place (considering the new UX of this page) and that some of them are missing if we want to make basic additions.
 Like adding buttons to the menu.